Academic Standing, Probation, and Dismissal

 Students who are dismissed from their program will be deregistered from classes for any future semester(s) and notified in writing by the appropriate school dean.

 Students who wish to appeal their dismissal must send written notification of their intention to appeal to the school dean within two weeks of the date of the dismissal letter.
-The actual appeal letters are sent to the College registrar who will convene the Graduate Academic Standing Committee to consider the appeal.

 While the appeal is pending review by the committee, registration is not allowed.
 If reinstatement is granted, the student will return on academic probation and must meet with the program director before registering for an upcoming semester.
 A student who is dismissed from one Fisher graduate program may apply for admission to another Fisher graduate program.
 The student will be considered a new applicant to the new program and must complete the full admission process.